sharon0812/pitches/README.md

  *  Flask
  *  Html
  *  Bootstap
- *  Pip
- *  Virtual environment

  ## CLONNING
- * Git clone this repo on your terminal cd pitches and then open it in your terminal.
+ * Git clone the repo on your terminal cd pitches and then open it in your visual studio.

   ## CONTACTS
   * anyangosharon26@gmail.com

   ## LICENSE
-  *Mit License2020 © AokoMercyline
+  *Mit License2020 © Sharon Anynango